ProfessorKazarinoff/MATLAB-Arduino-ESP8266-IoT/README.md

 ### Arduino - Upload code, push sensor readings to ThingSpeak

-Future link to Arduino code
+Future link to Arduino code.
+Arduino will measure sensor value and send value to ESP8266 over serial using AT commands.

 ###  PC - view sensor data on ThingSpeak